deepchecks/deepchecks/docs/source/general/guides/drift_guide.rst

 When suspecting drift in your data, you must first understand what changed in the data - were it the features, the labels, or maybe just the predictions.
-In deepchecks, we show a drift score for each feature, starting with your most :doc:`important features </user-guide/tabular/feature_importance>`, giving you an idea of the severity of your drift, even if you're not still sure of its source.
+In deepchecks, we show a drift score for each feature, starting with your most :ref:`tabular__feature_importance`, giving you an idea of the severity of your drift, even if you're not still sure of its source.

 It is recommended to manually explore your data and try to understand the root cause of your changes, in order to